Photo Source: Muyjapones.com. Photographer: Unknown

 Shiro No. Odorigi, food with dancers

-Most people enjoy eating sashemia and sushi; But they are not interested in a living aquatic in their dish!
+Most people enjoy eating sashemia and sushi; But they are not ierested in a living aquatic in their dish!
 However, Shiro No Odorigui is one of those foods that completely violates this rule.
 These small fish are not only alive, but they will be completely in the cedar!

 The term “Odori-Gui) means dance food; Of course, they don’t really dance.
 The name comes from the fact that the “shiro” fish are shaking, eating, and even struggling in your mouth; Because they are alive during the cedar.
-Some say it is an exciting and adventurous experience, while for others it may be too strange and unacceptable.
+Some say it is an exciting and adveurous experience, while for others it may be too strange and unacceptable.